 Turn right side out through the turning hole.
 To keep the lining from peeking out at the top, press the top seam line slightly to the lining side.

 Top stitch around the top, ¼” from edge.

 Use a ladder stitch to sew the turning hole closed.

 Sew your handles to the bag.
 You may want to audition the placement to see the best placement for you.
-For me, the bottom of the tab was 3” from the bottom, and the side of the tab was 2” from the seam line.
+For me, the bottom of the tab was 3” from the top of the bag, and the side of the tab was 2” from the seam line.

 DO NOT USE PINS to hold the handles in place.
 I used masking tape to hold the tabs in place, removing the tape as a I sewed.